Skip to content

 Like the check target, the test target is also called by CI.
 It's intended to be used for running all tests in a project (including unit and integration tests).
 Since we're using pytest, we only need to call it for our simple unit test to run.

-We will now create the container that will be responsible for running our CLI.
-To do this, add a new publish target to the Earthfile:
+We will start by creating our docker release target.
+As the name suggests, this release type is responsible for building the container that will be published to configured registries.
+To do this, add a new docker target to the Earthfile:

 FROM python:3.12-slim